 Feast on soup dumplings, sip tea, purchase herbs, learn about the past and enjoy other dining, shopping and cultural opportunities in Manhattan's Chinatown.

-Spend some time on the beat with a retired NYPD officer or detective, learning the shocking truth behind New York’s organized crime rings, white collar swindlers and modern scandals.
-Together you’ll visit traditional hotbeds of NYC crime like Chinatown, the Lower East Side, and a more recent addition to the list of New York’s most notorious; Wall Street.
-In these classic neighborhoods you’ll learn how the city shaped and was shaped by organized crime.
-This is the perfect experience for anyone with an interest in true crime, storytelling or the turbulent history of America’s greatest city.
+Spend some time on the beat with a retired NYPD detective or officer, learning the shocking truth behind New York’s organized crime rings, white-collar swindlers and modern scandals.
+Visit traditional hotbeds of NYC crime like Chinatown, the Lower East Side and a more recent addition to the list of Manhattan’s most notorious neighborhoods: Wall Street.
+Learn how organized crime helped shape the city from your expert guide.
+A perfect 2-5-hour tour for anyone interested in true crime, storytelling or the turbulent history of this legendary American city.

 Biking is the perfect way to see lower Manhattan.
 The area is rich in architectural, historical and cultural beauty.
 You’ll go from the Lower East Side to Little Italy to Chinatown, the City Hall area and the World Trade Center quickly and easily.